Applications for the 2024 Creative Arts Fellowships are now closed. Applications for the 2025 Fellowships program will open on 12 March 2024.

 - contribute to your academic employment.
 Projects must be part of your independent creative practice.

-- form part of any official educational assessment including a PhD or Masters project.
+- contribute to a PhD thesis or Masters project.

 - are related to an author contract with NLA Publishing.